The 5 Hearing Aid Features That Matter Most

 1. Bluetooth Compatibility

-Bluetooth connectivity is becoming a common hearing aid feature, and it’s one you don’t want to miss out on with your devices.
 Bluetooth offers a variety of benefits that make the user experience better and make it easy to do more with your devices.
 For example, Bluetooth hearing aids can connect to a mobile device which allows users to adjust the volume or change settings remotely, oftentimes through an app.

 Bluetooth may also allow your hearing aids to have additional functions.
 For example, many hearing aids make it possible to take phone calls or listen to music right through the devices, meaning there’s no need to take your hearing aids out if the phone rings or swap them for a pair of earbuds to play some tunes.
-Be sure to double-check though, all Bluetooth-enabled hearing aids do not necessarily offer streaming capabilities.
+Be sure to double-check though, not all Bluetooth-enabled hearing aids necessarily offer streaming capabilities.

 2. Background Noise Reduction

 Background noise can be a major nuisance for those with hearing loss.
 Even with hearing aids, background noise can still cause problems and make it difficult to hear in noisy environments.
 That’s why background noise reduction is an incredibly helpful feature to have.
 In fact, it has become a nearly universal feature on new hearing aids.

 Hearing aids equipped with background noise reduction technology dynamically reduce unwanted sounds that interfere with the sounds users need to hear most.
 For example, loud restaurants are a common pain point for those with hearing aids as the high level of background noise can make it difficult to engage in conversation.
 Background noise reduction can help cut down the noise and make it easier to hear those at the table.